-If a disaster occurs, we will carry out a recovery program that involves both short-term and long-term efforts.
+If a disaster occurs, Travis County/City will coordinate a recovery program that involves both short-term and long-term efforts.
 Short-term operations seek to restore vital services to the community and provide for the basic needs of the public.
-Long-term recovery focuses on restoring the community to its normal state.
+Longterm recovery focuses on restoring the community to its normal state.
 The federal government, pursuant to the Stafford Act, provides the vast majority of disaster recovery assistance.
 The recovery process includes assistance to individuals, businesses, and to government and other public institutions.
 Examples of recovery programs include temporary housing, restoration of government services, debris removal, restoration of utilities, disaster mental health services, and reconstruction of damaged roads and bridges.
-Our recovery program is outlined in Annex J, Recovery.
+The recovery program is outlined in Annex J, Recovery.